mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 ## Reviewing strings during the cycle

 You should try to check out the strings landing, and try to localize them in your head: how would you translate them?
 Would you be able to do it without the app?
 Is the localization comment clear enough?
+The section above explains what else to look out for and to keep in mind while your review.

 You might also need to identify the commit that added that string, see if there are screenshots, or ask if the iOS team can provide one.
 The point below explains how to find that commit.